OpenRA/OpenRA/README.md

 ## Where is Estrela?

-The projects have been merged and zbstudio will lead the future.
+The projects have been merged and ZeroBrane Studio will lead the future.
-Please reassociate files with zbstudio.
+Please reassociate files with ZeroBrane Studio.
 To keep your history of files and projects copy the contents of the `EstrelaEditor.ini` in your HOME directory to `ZeroBraneStudio.ini`.
 If you have used Estrela for graphics shader authoring or luxinia, create/modify the `cfg/user.lua` to include the content of `cfg/estrela.lua` to load all tools and specifications by default again.

 ## License